Leefarmer83/Translate-It/TESTING.md

 Cliked on Log In | Takes you to login page| pass
 Enter a successful username and password | Flash message stating succesful registration| pass

+**HTML validator:**
+Errors are seen, this is expected due to the validator not handling Flask inside the HTML

+Corrected error = The element a must not appear as a descendant of the button element.
+Took out the button, it was not needed.

 # login.html
 action taken | expected result | pass/fail
 ------------ | --------------- | ---------